prabeela-s/kafka/notes/kafka-020-file-connectors.md

 Ctrl + O - to save the content

-if it is prompting to overwrite content, Type Yes
+if it is prompting to write content,  Hit Enter key

 Ctrl + X - to quit the nano editor